akshat4474/RRAS/README.md

 **Quick Demo:**
 1. Upload sample CSVs from `data/mini/`
 2. Click to run allocation and routing
-3. View results on map and download tables
+3. View results on map